WET ROT QUESTIONS AND ANSWERS

 Below are some of the most commonly asked questions regarding our Wise property survey.
 Click to reveal the answers.

-Wet Rot will occur if it has three keys components – moisture, timber and temperatures below 40 degrees.
+Wet Rot will occur if it has three key components – moisture, timber and temperatures below 40 degrees.
 Wet rot will use the damp timber as a source of food to grow.
 Typically, the most common reasons for a wet rot outbreak is due to building defects or defective plumbing that has allowed water to dampen the timber.

-To find out what wet rot looks like click on the link below.
+To find out what wet rot looks like, click on the link below.

-Usually a property defect such a leaky roof, burst water pipe or defective plumbing that has allowed water to enter the building structure.
+Usually a property defect such as a leaky roof, burst water pipe or defective plumbing that has allowed water to enter the building structure.
 If the timber of the building structure is exposed to this water over a sustainable period of time the outcome is generally wet rot.
 The timber needs to contain above 30% moisture content for a wet rot attack to occur.

 Building defects that have invited water to penetrate and enter the property.
 This can include water ingress from rain through a leaky roof or a burst downpipe outside the property.
 However, defective plumbing can also cause wet rot such as the washing machine or dishwasher not being properly fitted and leaking water.